grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-### "Register" a recipient with already created sender
+### Register a recipient with already created sender

 This means passing a recipient to an **already created** sender
 (contrary to passing as constructor parameter where recipient was